grzesiek-galezowski/tdd-ebook/manuscript/310_Test_Driving_Factories.md

 **Johnny**: I thought you'd notice that. `ReservationCommand` is an interface.
 But an object needs to have a concrete type and this type is what we need to specify in this Statement.
 We don't have this type yet.
 We are on the verge of discovering it, and when we do, some new items will be added to our TODO list.

-**Benjamin**: I'll call the class `NewReservationComand` and modify my Statement to assert the type.
+**Benjamin**: I'll call the class `NewReservationCommand` and modify my Statement to assert the type.
 Also, I think I know now how to name this Statement:

 ```csharp
 public class TicketOfficeCommandFactorySpecification